 My Vilnius introduces you to people for whom the city has become the place they call home.
 It’s all about the ordinary lives of extraordinary people and vice versa.
-These stories cover their favourite hidden gems and sights, as well as detours and discoveries in life.
+These stories cover their favourite hidden gems, as well as detours and discoveries in life.

-Within minutes of arriving, we’ve been served homemade Saffron ice cream, embraced with stories from the past and Southern hospitality.
+Within minutes of arriving, we were served homemade Saffron ice cream, embraced with stories from the past and Southern hospitality.
 This was our first meeting with Robert Gilchrist, the US Ambassador to Lithuania.

 He shares with us what it’s like to travel the world, live in a war zone, and build meaningful relationships.
 Most importantly, about how one can challenge the status quo while impacting the lives of others.